davidcockbill/habit_calendar/README.md

 This is done using the + and - buttons.

-On pressing one of these selection button, the LED matrix will change mode and highlight only the currently selected position.
-The user can then move this forward or backwards using the + or - selection buttons respectively.
+On pressing one of these selection buttons, the LED matrix will change mode and highlight only the currently selected position.
+The user can then move this select position forward or backwards using the + or - selection buttons respectively.
 Pushing and holding for a longer period will move the selection back or forward by a month.

 When in selection mode, a period of inactivity on the selection buttons will cause the exit of this state and the LED matrix to be restored.